 1. Use CoinStar — for Free

-Perhaps you’re familiar with Coinstar, a brand of coin-cashing machines that typically can be found in grocery stores and similar retailers.
+Perhaps you’re familiar with Coinstar, a brand of coin-cashing machines that you typically see in grocery stores and similar retailers.

 According to its website, Coinstar charges an 11.9% processing fee.
-That means if you were putting in $20 worth of coins in a Coinstar machine, it would cost you $2.38.
+That means it will cost you $2.38 to cash in $20 worth of coins.

 Convert Your Change into an eGift Card